 - You are told of a problem with the transport once the animal is apparently on its way to you, and you have to send more money for the animal to continue its journey, otherwise it will be put to sleep

 - The animal will supposedly be delivered by Animalcouriers, but we haven't been in touch with you directly

 what you should do if you think it's a scam

 We don't want you to fall prey to the scammers so, if you've been promised delivery of puppy, parrot, monkey or other animal by Animalcouriers and you are in any doubt at all about the genuine nature of the offer:

 - Contact us immediately

 We'll be able to tell you straight away whether anyone has booked us to deliver an animal to you.
 And if you detect a scam that involves our company name, please let us know, as we want to try and prevent this happening to others.
 You should also report it to your local police who are working to build up a profile of scammers.

-selected media articles
+selected media articles and useful links

 This article from the Guardian on scams in general makes some further useful points and tells you about an Office Of Fair Trading campaign to raise awareness: